Osaris

-The Osaris is the only PDA to use the EPOC release 4 operating system.
+After the debut of EPOC Release 5, the Osaris was the only PDA to use the EPOC Release 4 operating system.
 It also has the distinction of being the first device to run EPOC (later renamed Symbian OS) that was not built by Psion.
 It is very similar in ability to the Psion Series 5.

 The Osaris comes with these programs preinstalled: